dimitri/pgloader/docs/index.rst

 User defined casting rules
-    Some source database have ideas about their data types that might not be compatible with PostgreSQL implementaion of equivalent data types.
+    Some source database have ideas about their data types that might not be compatible with PostgreSQL implementation of equivalent data types.

     For instance, SQLite since version 3 has a `Dynamic Type System
     <https://www.sqlite.org/datatype3.html>`_ which of course isn't